Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Introduction

 Various approaches are used in the literature to deal with the damage irreversibility.
-A natural approach is to regularize the constraint, as investigated in \cite{miehe+welschinger+hofacker10a,wheeler+wick+wollner14}.
+A natural approach is to regularize the constraint, as investigated in \cite{miehe+welschinger+hofacker10a,wheeler+wick+wollner14,kopanicakova_kothari_krause:2022}.
 This leads to an additional parameter, and to ill-conditioned tangent matrices~\cite{gerasimov_delorenzis:2019}.
-A second approach considers the thermodynamic driving force of the fracture phase-field as a global unknown yielding a three-field formulation which results in a saddle-point principle~\cite{miehe+welschinger+hofacker10a}.
+Interior-point solvers implement an automatic control of the new parameter; they are investigated in~\cite{wambacq_ulloa_lombaert_francois:2021}.
+An alternative approach considers the thermodynamic driving force of the fracture phase-field as a global unknown yielding a three-field formulation which results in a saddle-point principle~\cite{miehe+welschinger+hofacker10a}.
 A third formulation considers the Karush--Kuhn--Tucker conditions and shifts the thermodynamic driving force of the fracture phase-field into a local history field representing the maximum over time of the elastic energy~\cite{miehe+hofacker+welschinger10}.
 This approach, frequently known as the $\mathcal{H}$-field technique, therefore trades the inequality constraint for the nondifferentiable maximum function.
-Unfortunately, this approach spoils the variational structure of the spatial problems.
+Alternatively, the time discrete problems can be reformulated as semismooth systems by means of so-called complementarity functions.
+This strategy can be combined with monolithic semismooth Newton techniques~\cite{MangWickWollner2020} or nested Newton and active set methods~\cite{heister_wheeler_wick:2015}.
+Unfortunately, these approaches spoil the variational structure of the spatial problems.
 Augmented Lagrangian solvers as in \cite{wheeler+wick+wollner14} introduce extra variables.
-Closest in spirit to the present manuscript is the use of bound-constrained optimization solvers, used, e.g., in \cite{amor_marigo_maurini:2009,farrell+maurini17,wu:2018}.
+Closest in spirit to the present manuscript is the use of bound-constrained optimization solvers, used, e.g., in \cite{amor_marigo_maurini:2009,farrell+maurini17,wu:2018,burke+ortner+sueli10}.
 None of these approaches are fully satisfactory.

-The effect of the nondifferentiable terms caused by anisotropic splits of the mechanical energy density as in~\cite{miehe+welschinger+hofacker10a,steinke+kaliske18,amor_marigo_maurini:2009} is rarely discussed in the literature.
-Hybrid formulations like the one proposed in \cite{ambati_gerasimov_delorenzis:2015} try to overcome the additional computational difficulties of these splits by further changes to the model, again at the cost of sacrificing the variational structure.
+The effect of the nondifferentiable terms caused by anisotropic splittings of the mechanical energy density as in~\cite{miehe+welschinger+hofacker10a,steinke+kaliske18,amor_marigo_maurini:2009} is rarely discussed in the literature.
+Hybrid formulations like the one proposed in \cite{ambati_gerasimov_delorenzis:2015} try to overcome the additional computational difficulties of these splittings by further changes to the model, again at the cost of sacrificing the variational structure.